Microsoft's Secure Email vs Mailock: A Comparison

 Companies should invest adequately in data security training for employees using MPME unless they intend to integrate additional tools.

-An additional check that a recipient has live access to their email account when they attempt to open a message (inbox access verification) can prevent messages from being opened if they are intercepted.
+An additional check that a recipient has live access to their email account when they attempt to open a message (with an emailed one-time code) can prevent messages from being opened if they are intercepted.

 This makes it easy for recipients to verify they have access to their inbox on receiving a message, regardless of their email provider.

-In certain contexts, recipients using a compatible version of Outlook are not required to verify inbox access and messages are automatically decrypted (one factor being whether they have used two-factor authentication at login).
+In certain other contexts, recipients using a compatible version of Outlook are not required to verify inbox or account access, and messages are automatically decrypted (one factor being whether they have used two-factor authentication at login).

 Recipient Authentication